Why You Should Write Every Day (As a Mom)

 How to Keep up the Habit

 I sit down in my living room and read the Bible, pray, and have a bit of writing time about the previous day.
-So I am always writing the next day after things happen, unless I feel the need to sort things out sooner.
+So I am often writing the next day after things happen, unless I feel the need to sort things out sooner.

 Writing Beyond the Journal

-Now I love to write and often do more than just my personal journey.
-I enjoy blogging or writing other articles and short stories for other publications for women like myself.
 While I don’t have a consistent writing schedule, I usually do that in the mornings too, before the first light of day.
-Often it even comes before my personal journaling as I try to write when my little ones are still sleeping.
+Often it even comes before my personal journaling as I try to use the computer when my little ones are still sleeping.

-For night owls it might work better to write in the late afternoon or at night, but that certainly isn’t me.
+For night owls it might work better to write articles in the late afternoon or at night, but that certainly isn’t me.

-Benefits of Writing
+Benefits of Daily Writing

 Preserving Memories

 Writing often preserves memories.
-I enjoy looking back on the happy times in life, and it is good to remember the sad times too occasionally.
+I enjoy looking back on the happy times in life, and it is good to remember the sad times too, occasionally.
 When I read over what I have already written, I see the lessons I have learned and the ways I have grown.

 Remembering my Youth and Understanding my Children